 If you have PTSD, you may get any of the common effects of stress (see Impact of stress above).
 It’s also characterised by:

 - re-experiencing symptoms – these may occur as flashbacks in the daytime when you’re awake or as nightmares when you’re asleep

 - staying away from people or places that remind you of the event

 - emotional numbing – this means that you find it difficult to express and experience feelings

 - being ‘on guard’ all the time and looking around for danger

-Exercise helps to reduce stress hormones (chemicals produced by your body) and stimulates the release of endorphins in the body.
+Exercise helps to reduce stress hormones (chemicals produced by your body) and stimulates the release of endorphins in your body.
 These are the hormones that make you feel good.
-Exercise can also help raise your self-esteem and reduce any anxiety or depression you may have.
+Exercise can also help raise your self-esteem and reduce anxiety or depression.
 Exercising might also help you sleep better.